“THE FUTURE OF MARTIAL ARTS COMPETITION!”

 Techniques and scoring:

 6-13 yrs. old – For the Beginner division all kicks will be above the waist.
-For the Intermediate, Advanced and Elite divisions kicks are allowed to the inside and outside of the thigh.
+For the Intermediate, Advanced and Elite divisions kicks are allowed to the leg (no direct kicks to the knee are allowed).
 Hand techniques will be controlled punches “light contact” to the head including back fist, spinning back fist and punches to the body (no hammer fists or ridge hands to the top of the head).
 All kicks to the head are to be light contact and punches and kicks to the body will be light to moderate.
-Competitors will be only be allowed up to 3 consecutive punch techniques then must throw a kick or delay to continue with another punch technique (this rule will be interpreted by the center referee based on individual performance).
+Competitors will be only be allowed up to 3 to 5 consecutive punch techniques then must throw a kick or short delay to continue with another punch technique (this rule will be interpreted by the center referee based on individual performance).
 No blind or wild techniques will be counted and a warning or possible deduction will be issued by the center referee.
 Equipment will be mouth guard, approved ProMA head gear with shield (shield optional for elite division), shin and instep protection, chest protector (optional for elite division), 6oz approved ProMA protective gloves, groin cup for males.

-14-17yrs. old – all kicks above the knee (kicks are allowed to the inside and outside of the thigh).
-Punches are allowed to the face (will be using the 3 consecutive punch rule as above).
+14-17yrs. old – All kicks are allowed to the leg (no direct kicks to the knee are allowed).
+Punches are allowed to the face (will be using the 3 to 5 consecutive punch rule as above).
 Light to moderate contact is allowed to the head and moderate contact is allowed for the legs and body.
 You will also be allowed to catch a kick and quickly counter with one legal technique (once counter is delivered, you must immediately let go of the leg).
 A no clinch knee to the leg or body is allowed.
 Equipment will be mouth guard, approved ProMA head gear (face shield optional), 10 or 12oz. approved ProMA protective gloves, shin and instep protection, groin cup for males.

-*Medical Time Out: A medical time out can be given to a competitor for receiving an illegal or excessive force blow for up to 2 to 5 minutes decided by the center referee.
-If the competitor cannot continue the match after the decided time given by the center referee, they will forfeit the match.
+*Medical Time Out: A medical time out can be given to a competitor for receiving an illegal, excessive force blow or if a participant begins bleeding for up to 2 to 5 minutes decided by the center referee.
+If the competitor cannot continue the match due to the illegal, excessive force blow or blood flow cannot be stopped after the decided time given by the center referee, the match will be decided in favor who was ahead with the judges’ score cards.
+If the medical time out happens in the first round and one of the participants cannot continue, the match will be determined as a draw.

 *Penalties: If a competitor steps into the out of bounds area from the floor ring, he or she will get a warning.
 If the same competitor steps out of bounds after being issued a warning he or she will receive a .50 point penalty for the round.
 If competitor uses an illegal technique or technique that is ruled for light or moderate contact and uses excessive force, they will be issued a warning.
 If the same competitor uses and illegal technique or excessive force again in the same match they will receive a .50 point penalty for the round issued.
 Continued use of blind or wild techniques will also result in a possible .50 point penalty.
 Dishonorable acts or use of bad language by competitors or coaches will result in a penalty as well.